 This broad response approach works best if i) you're asking a question that has broad appeal (ie. it's relevant and can be easily answered by lots of people) and ii) is being asked on the account of someone who already gets good engagement on their posts on LinkedIn (as your existing engagement levels impact how extensively LinkedIn will show your poll on the platform).

 It's important to try and ask questions that can be answered by most people who will see them.
-That's because each vote on your poll is viewed favourably by the LinkedIn algorithm: "this poll is proving interesting to people, it should be shown to lots more people!".
-Conversely, if LinkedIn shows your poll to people and very few people are responding to the poll that's an indicator to LinkedIn that the poll's visibility should be killed off.
+That's because each vote on your LinkedIn poll is viewed favourably by the LinkedIn algorithm: "this poll is proving interesting to people, it should be shown to lots more people!".
+Conversely, if LinkedIn shows your poll to people and very few people are responding to the poll that's an indicator to LinkedIn that the poll's visibility should be killed off and it's then barely visible in the LinkedIn feed.

 So try to either come up with polls that will be relevant and easy to answer for a wide population of people; or, if going niche with your question, be sure to then go the extra mile and directly send the poll post to a pool of people who are of the right profile to be able to respond.